kawaljen/dynamicwebsite/README.md

 <h2>Dynamic website </h2>
-A website with a simple CMS in PHP
+A website with a simple CMS hand coded in OO PHP

 Administrator can manage articles though admin part : Add, change or delete.